jsole99/SAP_Memory_Management/README.md

 `em/initial_size_MB`

 SAP Memory Management has the task of allocating memory areas from different memory types to a user session to enable work processes to execute ABAP programs

+The squence in which work processes allocate memory areas from the EM depends on both the work process type:

+* Dialog
+* Non-Dialog

+And the underlying operating system